Social Media Marketing

 Why do proper ads usually outperform boosting?

-Because precise targeting, outcome-based optimisation, and testing mean your budget reaches the right people and works toward the right goal, not just likes.
+Because precise targeting, outcome-based optimisation, and testing mean your budget reaches the right people and works towards the right goal, not just likes.
 The same money through Ads Manager typically produces far better results, since it does a fundamentally better job.

-Cobus van der Westhuizen
+Wynand van der Westhuizen

-Founder & Digital Strategist, Juicy Designs, Pretoria
+Creative Director & Co-founder, Juicy Designs, Pretoria

-• Founder of Juicy Designs, established 2015
+• Co-founder & Creative Director, Juicy Designs, established 2015

 • 64+ South African clients, 4.9-star Google rating